 Computing requirements vary according to the needs of the project and sophistication of the code team.
 To address this spectrum of needs, the Laboratory invests in a range of computing resources via the M&IC Program.
 Specifically, Laboratory researchers may request access to capacity computing resources, capability computing resources, and serial computing resources.

 Foreign nationals who want to use any LLNL computing resource must have an approved computer security plan in place prior to being granted access.
-Instructions for requesting a user account (as opposed to being granted a machine resource bank) can be found in Access to LLNL Centralized Unclassified Computer Systems by LLNL Employees and Collaborators.
+Instructions for requesting a user account (as opposed to being granted a machine resource bank) can be found on our new account setup page on hpc.llnl.gov (click "Non-U.S. Citizen" button).
 Sensitive country foreign nationals (SCFNs) are not routinely granted access to any LC capability systems on the yellow network.
 They can, however, request access to some computing resources on the green network maintained by LC.
-Please contact the LC Hotline (925-422-4531) for details.
+Please contact the lc-hotline [at] llnl.gov (LC Hotline) (925-422-4531) for details.

 Any non-Laboratory Directed Research and Development (LDRD) project or effort at LLNL, including researchers with external collaborators needing HPC access and "work-for-others" (WFO) projects, can purchase cycles on the M&IC systems.
 HPC cycles can be purchased as a substantial block of time or through investing in the equipment required to meet the project's needs.
 Contact Greg Tomaschke for current prices and available systems.
 Block funding ends once the cycles purchased are used.
 Co-investment in the M&IC systems is the most cost efficient way to get long-term HPC cycles.
 Co-investment allocations persist for the lifetime of the system.